angelofallars/angelofallars/README.md

 I'm just some guy who programs on Linux like a nerd (using Neovim btw).
 I write open-source software.

-I've taken a fascination with [HTMX](https://htmx.org).
-I'm currently writing a [library in Go](https://github.com/angelofallars/htmx-go) to make working with HTMX in Go even more enjoyable.
+I'm the creator and maintainer of [htmx-go](https://github.com/angelofallars/htmx-go).

+Sometimes I learn and work on compilers.
+I'm working on a [new programming language](https://github.com/silverlang) with the initial compiler in Rust.

 I like modern systems programming languages: [Go](https://go.dev/), [Rust](https://www.rust-lang.org/), and (learning) [Zig](https://ziglang.org/).
-I'm fascinated by how they balance performance with developer experience, and their unique ways of handling errors as values.

 - 🖊️ Favorite editor: [Neovim](https://neovim.io/) (btw)